CALL US: (602) 826-9649

 Warner got her name from Warner's plant nursery here in Flagstaff as that is where she was rescued from.
 An employee found her hiding in a plant that had been shipped from Florida!
-She wouldn't have survived in the dry, cold weather of Flagstaff so the employee rehomed her to me and she is living her best life!
-She loves swimming in her water bowl, jumping from plant to plant, and eating crickets.
-I know Warner is a she because she is a very quiet tree frog while males are very loud.
+She wouldn't have survived in the dry, cold weather of Flagstaff so the employee rehomed her to me and she was living her best life!
+She loved swimming in her water bowl, jumping from plant to plant, and eating crickets.
+I know Warner was a she because she was a very quiet tree frog while males are very loud.

 Red Eared Slider Turtle

 Sokka came from the Humane Society.
 I immediately knew I had to take him home as soon as I saw him (I mean look at that face!)

 He loves leafy greens and minnows the best and is very friendly, though he does enjoy his alone time.

 Shadowfax is an adorable rabbit that is super smart and very cuddly!

 He surprisingly has no fear when it comes to dogs and people and loves to make friends with everyone.
 He loves carrots and apples as his favorite treats and will perform his tricks for them.